SEzekiel/incuber/README.md

 If you want to check if there are any Ubers coming to campus, from the homepage, click on 'view' and a list of stored Uberdrivers will be displayed (if there are any).
 NOTE: this app for the Ashesi community.
 If you are not a member of the Ashesi community, please do not attempt to contribute
 <h2>Developers</h2>
 This project is completely open source.
 Feel free to contribute and make it better and bigger.
-If you have any questions let me know
+If you have any questions let me know.
+The database connection file is not included in the repository for obvious reasons.
+Feel free provide your own hook to test your own verson of this application.
+The database schema is included to help you do this
 <h2>Privacy</h2>
 This app collects basic personal info like name and phone number.
 It is usually good courtesy to inform Uber drivers before sending their details.
 NOTE that all details have a life time of 1 hour, hence, they are deleted after one hour of being posted.